-- □ 18-24yrs

-- □ 25-34yrs

-- □ 35-44yrs

-- □ 45-54yrs

-- □ 55-64

-- □ 65+

-- Prefer not to say

-- 3. Do you have any children under 18 who are living with you right now?

-- □ No

-- Yes If yes, what are their ages?

-- Prefer not to say

-- 4. Do you have any children under 18 who are not living with you right now?

-- □ No

-- Yes If yes, what are their ages?

-- Prefer not to say

-- 5. What is your marital status?
-(Do not prompt with categories unless needed)

-- □ Single

-- □ Married

-- Common Law

-- □ Separated

-- Divorced

-- Other:

-- Prefer not to say

-- 6. Do you consider yourself to be an Aboriginal person?

-- □ No

-- Yes -> Go to F8

-- Prefer not to say

-- 7. What would you say is your ethnic/cultural background? (it is up to each individual to self-identify)

-- 8. Are you a new immigrant or a refugee?

-- □ New immigrant

-- □ Refugee

-- □ Not applicable

-- □ No response

-- Prefer not to say

-- 9. What is your current employment status?

-- □ Employed

-- Student -> Go to F 12

-- Homemaker -> Go to F 12

-- Retired -> Go to I 12

-- Unemployed/On leave -> Go to F12

-- Prefer not to say

-- 10. If employed, what type of job do you have?
+18-24yrs

+25-34yrs

+35-44yrs

+45-54yrs

+55-64

+65+

+Prefer not to say

+3. Do you u have any children under 18 who are living with you right now?

+No

+Yes - If yes, what are their ages?

+Prefer not to say

+4. Do you u have any children under 18 who are not living with you right now?

+No

+Yes - If yes, what are their ages?

+Prefer not to say

+5. What is neede s your marital status?
+(Do not prompt with categories unless d)

+Single

+Married

+Common Law

+Separated

+Divorced

+Other:

+Prefer not to say

+6. Do voi u consider yourself to be an Aboriginal person?

+No

+Yes -> Go to F8

+Prefer not to say

+7. What would you say is your ethnic/cultural background? (it is up to each individual to self-identify)

+8. Are you u a new immigrant or a refugee?

+New immigrant

+Refugee

+Not applicable

+No response

+Prefer not to say

+9. What is s your current employment status?

+Employed

+Student -> Go to F 12

+Homemaker -> Go to F 12

+Retired -> Go to I 12

+Unemployed/On leave -> Go to F12

+Prefer not to say

+10. If employed, what type of job do you have?
 (Read responses; Can select more than one response)

-- □ Full time

-- Part time

-- □ Through 'labour ready'/temp agencies

-- On call

-- □ Volunteer

-- □ Self employed

-- □ Squeeging, panhandling, binning, and/or collecting bottles and cans

-- Prefer not to say

-- 11. If employed, what was your before tax monthly income from this work last month?
-(Do not prompt with categories; Ask question and then place check in correct category; Use prompt only if necessary

-- Less than 500/month

-- □ Less than \$1000/month

-- □ Less than \$1600/month

-- □ 1600 \$2500/month

-- □ \$3000/month or more

-- Prefer not to say

-- 12. What is your current source of income?
-(Interviewer: Read response options; They can select more than one)

-- □ Income from employment

-- Employment insurance

-- Social Assistance (Regular Income assistance / welfare)

-- BC Disability Benefits

-- GAIN/Federal Disability Pension

-- □ Student loans

-- Retirement income and private pensions

-- Other

-- Prefer not to say

-- 13. What is the highest level of education you completed?

-(Interviewer: Prompt if necessary)

-- Elementary school (Grades 1-7)

-- □ High school

-- Trade or vocational school

-- □ College

-- □ University

-- □ Have not completed any schooling

-- Prefer not to say

-14. Do you have any specific?

-- a) Health challenges (e.g. diabetes, cancer, high blood pressure)

-- □ No

-- □ Yes
+Full time

+Part time

+Through 'labour ready'/temp agencies

+On call

+Volunteer

+Self employed

+Squeeging, panhandling, binning, and/or collecting bottles and cans

+Prefer not to say

+11. month? oyed, what was your before tax monthly income from this work last (Do not prompt with categories; Ask question and then place in correct category; Use prompt only if necessary

+Less than 500/month

+Less than \$1000/month

+Less than \$1600/month

+1600 - \$2500/month

+\$3000/month or more

+Prefer not to say

+12. What is s your current source of income?
+(Interviewer: Read response

+s; They can select more than one)

+Income from employment

+Employment insurance

+Social Assistance (Regular Income assistance / welfare)

+BC Disability Benefits

+GAIN/Federal Disability Pension

+Student loans

+Retirement income and private pensions

+Other

+Prefer not to say

+13. What is s the highest level of education you completed?

+er: Prompt if necessary)

+• Elementary school (Grades 1-7)

+High school

+Trade or vocational school

+College

+University

+Have not completed any schooling

+Prefer not to say

+14. Do vou ı have any specific?

+- alth challenges (e.g. diabetes, cancer, high blood pressure)

+No

+Yes

 (If yes, what are your specific health challenges?)

+П Prefer not to say

+rielei not to say

+b) Me ntal health challenges

+~, □ ,,,, No.

+Yes

+(If yes, what are your specific mental health challenges?)

 Prefer not to say

-b) Mental health challenges -- ---- --------------- ------------

-No -- -- ----

-(If yes, what are your specific mental health challenges?)

-- Prefer not to say

-- c) Substance abuse challenges
+c) Sul ostance abuse challenges

-- □ No
+-, □ - No

-- □ Yes
+Yes

 (If yes, what are your specific substance abuse challenges?)

-- Prefer not to say
+Prefer not to say

-- d) Physical Challenges (referring to physical disabilities in this case)
+d) Phy vsical Challenges (referring to physical disabilities in this case)

-- □ No
+No

-- □ Yes
+Yes

 (If yes, what are your specific physical challenges?)

-- Prefer not to say
+Prefer not to say

-- 15. Are you limited in the kind or amount of activities you can do because of a long-term health problem, mental condition, or physical condition?
+15. - u limited in the kind or amount of activities you can do because of a rm health problem, mental condition, or physical condition?

-- □ No, not limited
+No, not limited

-- Yes, limited -if yes, please describe how you are limited
+Yes, limited -if yes, please describe how you are limited

-- □ Unsure
+Unsure

-- Prefer not to say
+Prefer not to say

 We have reached the end of the interview.

 I appreciate your time and thank you very much.